crosspeaksoftware/gravity-forms-email-blacklist/readme.txt

 * [Gravity Forms Documentation - Fighting Spam](https://docs.gravityforms.com/spam/)

 === Changelog ===

+= 2.5.3 =
+* Updated labels and descriptions throughout the admin settings to improve clarity.

 = 2.5.2 =
 * Fix: Updated method for getting the TLD to make sure the domain wildcards work in the case of a sub-domain email.